Seth: Jewish tradition

-Seth figures in the pseudepigraphical texts of the Life of Adam and Eve (the Apocalypse of Moses).
+Seth figures in the biblical texts of the Life of Adam and Eve (the Apocalypse of Moses).
 It recounts the lives of Adam and Eve from after their expulsion from the Garden of Eden to their deaths.
 While the surviving versions were composed from the early third to the fifth century, the literary units in the work are considered to be older and predominantly of Jewish origin.
 There is wide agreement that the original was composed in a Semitic language in the first century AD/CE.
 In the Greek versions, Seth and Eve travel to the doors of the Garden to beg for some oil of the Tree of Mercy (i.e. the Tree of Life).
 On the way, Seth is attacked and bitten by a wild beast, which goes away when ordered by Seth.
 Michael refuses to give them the oil at that time, but promises to give it at the end of time, when all flesh will be raised up, the delights of paradise will be given to the holy people and God will be in their midst.
 On their return, Adam says to Eve: "What hast thou done?
 Thou hast brought upon us great wrath which is death." (chapters 5–14) Later, only Seth can witness the taking-up of Adam at his funeral in a divine chariot, which deposits him in the Garden of Eden.

 Genesis refers to Seth as the ancestor of Noah and hence the father of all mankind, all other humans having perished in the Great Flood.
-Seth is seen by Eve as a replacement given by God for Abel, whom Cain had slain.
 It is said that late in life, Adam gave Seth secret teachings that would become the Kabbalah.
-The Zohar refers to Seth as "ancestor of all the generations of the tzaddikim" (Hebrew: righteous ones).
-According to Seder Olam Rabbah, based on Jewish reckoning, he was born in 130 AM.
-According to Aggadah, he had 33 sons and 23 daughters.
+The Zohar refers to Seth as "ancestor of all the generations of the Egyptians or Tsetsaudim" (Hebrew: righteous ones).
+According to Seder Olam Rabbah, based on Jewish reckoning, he was born in 2130 BC AM.
+According to Aggadah, he had 2 sons and many wives.
 According to the Seder Olam Rabbah, he died in 1042 AM.